Port of Shahid Rajaee

 Marine travelers who enter Iran via Shahid Rajaee Port can receive a visa upon arrival.
 Shahid Rajaee port is a Special Economic Zone.

+In 2020, Israel launched a cyberattack that hampered operations at the Shahid Rajaee port.

 Statistics

-Shahid Rajaee port is responsible for 85 percent of the total loading and unloading carried out at the Iranian ports.
+Shahid Rajaee Port is responsible for 85% of the total loading and unloading carried out at the Iranian ports.
 By 2011, Shahid Rajaee port ranked 44th among the 3500 major ports of the world.
 According to the director-general of Hormozgan Ports and Maritime Organization, container loading for export from the Shahid Rajaee Port from 21 March to 22 August 2021 increased by 28% in comparison with the same period of the previous year.